 You don't have to go it alone

-The Australasian Evaluation Society (AES) offers a wealth of evaluation resources to get your organisation started or improve your approach to evaluation including
+We offer a wealth of evaluation resources to get your organisation started or improve your approach to evaluation including:

 - a directory of evaluation consultants